Key Driver Analysis

 - Choose Find key drivers.

-This opens a panel where you pick an outcome and candidate drivers.
-AddMaple will quickly test likely relationships and then run a Random Forest model to estimate each factor's impact.
+This opens a panel where you pick an outcome, choose a model, and select candidate drivers.
+AddMaple will test likely relationships and run your chosen model to estimate each factor's impact.

 Step 1 — Choose an outcome

 Pick one column you want to explain better.
-Good choices include:
+The outcome type determines which models are available:

 - Opinion scales (Likert)